 The list of impacts doesn’t stop there, however.
 Many basic fraud protection solutions use simple filters and detection rules.
 As friendly fraud increases, these algorithms work on inaccurate information and can flag legitimate purchases as fraud.
 Once a consumer receives a false decline they are less likely to shop at your store again - ever.

 Prevention starts with using shipping that includes tracking numbers.
 While this may not be fool-proof, it can deter amateur fraudsters and will provide proof should a chargeback occur.
 Requiring a signature is another defense.
 A signature may increase friction in the process for smaller items, but it can be indispensable for larger or more expensive purchases.

 Ensure that your refund and return policies are clear.
-Sometimes INR and friendly fraud is the result of a customer being unclear about how to get a refund, or having ordered an item without understanding a return policy.
+Sometimes INR and friendly fraud are the results of a customer being unclear about how to get a refund or have ordered an item without understanding a return policy.
 It can even be the result of receiving an item that doesn’t match the description on your website.
 If possible, streamline your return process so that customers are more inclined to complete a return than report an item as missing, and ensure descriptions are clear and accurate to the item.

 Package Rerouting Fraud

 Here's what to do in the case of package rerouting fraud: